Northern Territory Softball Association

 The Northern Territory Softball Association is the smallest state body in the Australian Softball Federation with only two affiliated Associations.

-In the Northern Territorys history they have never once won any of the ASF National Championships.
+In the Northern Territory's history they have never won any of the ASF National Championships.

 Yearly events

 The Northern Territory Softball Association holds an annual Softball Carnival as part of the Arafura Games, this usually comprises teams from the Australian Defence Force, USA, Singapore, and the Northern Territory.

 The Association also sends teams to the South Australia Softball Association's yearly Labour Day Softball Carnival, entering teams in the Under 16 Girls and Under 19 Women categories.